 While it’s uncommon, occasionally people do not pass through the apprenticeship period.
 It should be remembered that it is, after all, a proving ground and learning period.
 If an apprentice should lose sponsorship at any time due to negligence or poor management, it’s unlikely they’ll practice falconry again.
 Above all things, a bird’s welfare comes first, and poor management will not be tolerated in falconry.

-After passing the apprenticeship level, a falconer then holds a general class license for a five year period.
-Other birds, besides the Redtail are available for use at this level.
-Following five years of activity at the general class, a falconer then attains master status, which is the highest federal level available.
-For more detailed information on the class levels, requirements and benefits, contact your state wildlife agency for a copy of the state/federal falconry regulations.
+After passing the apprenticeship level, a falconer then holds a general class license for a five-year period.
+Other birds, besides the Redtail, are available for use at this level.
+Following five years of activity in the general class, a falconer then attains master status, which is the highest federal level available.
+For more detailed information on the class levels, requirements, and benefits, contact your state wildlife agency for a copy of the state/federal falconry regulations.
 Click here to view the current Iowa falconry regulations provided by the Iowa DNR.

 Who should I contact for more information on licensing and other requirements?

-While most states regulations are based on the federal mandates, many have minor differences between them.
-Generally you can contact your state fish and game or natural resources department for more information.
-For Iowa residents you’ll want to contact the Iowa Department of Natural Resources falconry director at the following address Aron.Arthur@dnr.iowa.gov or call 515-326-0430.
+While most state regulations are based on federal mandates, many have minor differences between them.
+Generally, you can contact your state fish and game or natural resources department for more information.
+For Iowa residents, you’ll want to contact the Iowa Department of Natural Resources falconry director Karmin Klingenberg at the following address Karmin.Klingenberg@dnr.iowa.gov or call 515-326-0430.

 What books or periodicals are recommended for learning more about falconry?